leogabac/hakodocs/wiki/home.md

 I started this project as a personal collection of notes, and as I began sharing them with my colleagues, it grew into something more.
 The same colleagues these notes once helped started contributing to them.
 I hope you, like them, find something useful within this _hako_.

+{: .note}
-> __DISCLAIMER:__ Many of the content in these notes is centered around Arch Linux as that is my daily driver.
+> __Disclaimer:__ Many of the content in these notes is centered around Arch Linux as that is my daily driver.